Strange Wilderness: Plot

-Continuing their journey, they eventually reach Ecuador.
-There, they meet up with Dick, an explorer and a friend of Bill who takes them to Gus Hayden.
+Continuing their journey, they arrive at the U.S. Mexico border where the Federales confiscate and chop down their RV while Peter undergoes a cavity search and the crew fly a plane the rest of the way.
+They eventually reach Ecuador.
+There they meet up with Dick, an explorer and a friend of Bill who takes them to Gus Hayden.

 The next morning however, they wake up to find that Gus has left, stolen their equipment, and Cheryl is missing.
 Though hesitant and with Peter not willing to give up, Dick agrees to lead the group through the jungle.
 During the night, Cheryl catches up with them and explains she saw Gus stealing their equipment and pretended to run off with him so she could get the map back.

-The next day while crossing the river, Dick is attacked and eaten by piranhas.
-Coming across Pierson's camp, they find he and his team have been killed by local pygmies.
+The next day while crossing the river, Dick is attacked and eaten by piranhas, and the crew catches the piranhas and eat them as payback, only to vomit them out, knowing they were eating Dick.
+Coming across Pierson's camp, they find that he and his team have been killed by the local pygmies.
 The group then gathers the equipment and eventually reach Bigfoot's cave.
 While filming, a confused Bigfoot steps out and gets gunned down by the scared group.
 Not sure how to end the show in a good way later that night, Cooker comes up with the idea of showing Bigfoot committing suicide.

 The surviving members return to the studio to show Lawson their footage where they tried to resuscitate Bigfoot.
 Lawson berates them for their ridiculousness and cancels Strange Wilderness.
 This leads to a fight within the group.

 One year later, Peter gets a visit from Milas who encourages him to revive Strange Wilderness.
 Peter gets everyone back together and they make an episode about the shark attack using footage of them vomiting into the shark's mouth at the scene of the incident as well as Danny getting his arm bitten by that shark.
 Peter and Fred show it to Lawson.
 Impressed with the footage, Lawson states to Pete that people love shark attacks.
 With Pierson dead, Lawson puts Strange Wilderness back on the air.

 A postscript states that Strange Wilderness became successful again and dominated the 3:00 AM slot.
 Six months later, Peter's group went searching for the Loch Ness Monster where hilarity occurred in Scotland.
 They remain friends to this day.